Sealing Adult Criminal Records in Arkansas

 Sealing Felony Convictions in Arkansas

-What Felony Records Cannot Be Sealed?
+What Felony Records Cannot Be Sealed in Arkansas?

 Records for the following felony convictions cannot be sealed under any circumstances: